MRI Research Institute Directory

 Ilhami Kovanlikaya, M.D.

-• Associate Professor of Research
+• Associate Professor of Research in Radiology

 Dr. Kovanlikaya graduated from Hacettepe University, Medical School, Ankara, Turkey (1978), and completed his radiology residency (1982) at the same institution.
 During his tenure as an attending radiologist in the Department of Radiology at Dokuz Eylul University, Izmir, Turkey, he was appointed Dean of the Medical School in 1999.
 He also served as professor and chair of the department of radiology, at Yeditepe University, Istanbul, between 2004 to 2007.
 He joined the department of adiology at Weill Cornell Medicine in 2007.